-It is important for us to understand the book of the Law of Moses called the Law.
+It is important for us to understand the book of the Law of Moses.
 You must understand the Law of Moses in the bible to understand most of what Paul had to say about the Law.
 In the bible, Paul writes both positive and negative things about the Law of Moses, which can be very confusing.
 This is because the positive things are about the righteousness in the Law of Moses.
 Moses wrote the Law and delivered it to the priests.
 He commanded them saying: “Take this book of the law and put it beside the ark of the covenant of the Lord your God.”
 (Deuteronomy 31:9-26) Moses wrote this law after the Ten Commandments and the book of the covenant.

 The Ten Commandments are distinct from the book of the Law of Moses.
 The Law has blessings and curses of a covenant written in it.
 (Deuteronomy 29:21, Joshua 8:34) It is a witness against Israel.
 (Deuteronomy 31:26) A large part of it existed at the beginning of the world.
 It even has a version of the Ten Commandments.
 It has law abolished or done away with under the New Covenant.
 This part of the Law is what ended with the Old Covenant.
 However, this whole law is not abolished or done away with under the New Covenant.
 This is because the Law also has righteousness, which is the way of the Lord.
 (Genesis 18:19)